 11.1 Any personal data under the agreement will be processed under the responsibility of the data controller identified in the privacy statement in accordance with the applicable data provision legislation, in particular Regulation 2018/1725 and related national data protection acts and for the purposes set out in the Privacy Statement available at: https://webgate.ec.europa.eu/erasmus-esc/index/privacy-statement.

-11.2 Such data will be processed solely in connection with the implementation and follow-up of the agreement by the sending organisation, the National Agency and the European Commission, without prejudice to the possibility of passing the data to the bodies responsible for inspection and audit in accordance with EU legislation (Court of Auditors or European Antifraud Office (OLAF)).
+11.2 Such data will be processed solely in connection with the implementation and follow-up of the agreement by the organisation, the National Agency and the European Commission, without prejudice to the possibility of passing the data to the bodies responsible for inspection and audit in accordance with EU legislation (Court of Auditors or European Antifraud Office (OLAF)).

 11.3 The participant may, on written request, gain access to his personal data and correct any information that is inaccurate or incomplete.
-The participant should address any questions regarding the processing of their personal data to the sending organisation and/or the National Agency.
+The participant should address any questions regarding the processing of their personal data to the organisation and/or the National Agency.
 The participant may lodge a complaint against the processing of their personal data to the European Data Protection Supervisor with regard to the use of the data by the European Commission.

 ARTICLE 12 — AGREEMENT SUSPENSION